What is The Jatharagni: The Digestive Fire

 In Ayurveda, there are several ways to strengthen Jatharagni and restore balance.
 Here are a few methods that can help:

-Eating Warm and Light Foods: Ayurveda suggests eating warm, easy-to-digest foods that support digestion.
+Eating Warm and Light Foods: Ayurveda recommends consuming warm, easily digestible foods that support the digestive process.
 Soups, stews, and cooked vegetables are excellent choices that help promote a balanced digestive fire.

-Mindful Eating: Practicing mindfulness while eating is key to enhancing Jatharagni.
-Avoid distractions like watching TV or scrolling through your phone while eating.
+Mindful Eating: Practising mindfulness while eating is key to enhancing Jatharagni.
+Avoid distractions, such as watching TV or scrolling through your phone, while eating.
 Instead, focus on your food, chew thoroughly, and eat in a calm and relaxed environment.

 Herbs and Spices: Certain Ayurvedic herbs, such as ginger, cumin, fennel, and turmeric, can help stimulate Jatharagni and improve digestion.
 A warm cup of ginger tea or a pinch of cumin with meals can work wonders for digestive health.